pereiraleo447/worldbuilding-obsidian/Lands of the East (Working Title)/FACTIONS/Heirs of Kirin.md

 "*The hardest fight is the one without violence.*"
 ```

 The kirin’s head that is the symbol of the Heirs is a welcome sight in the aftermath of any disaster.
 It brings the promise of food, shelter, and the support of folk with no other motive than to reduce suffering.
-More than that, their arcanomechanics can redevelop lost infrastructure, improving
-the quality of life beyond that which came before.
-They are a force for good, physicians and engineers that bring help across borders, volunteers whose golden, kirin crest is a light in the darkness.
+More than that, their arcanomechanics can redevelop lost infrastructure, improving the quality of life beyond that which came before.
+They are a force for good, physicians and engineers that bring help across borders, volunteers whose golden kirin crest is a light in the darkness.

 # Past Actions
 With the increasing prevalence of disasters in the past years-- both natural and manmade-- the Heirs are working harder than ever.
 They are the disaster relief group that digs trapped villagers out of landslides.
 They are the forest planters that renature denuded hillsides, ensuring heavy rain doesn't become a flash flood.
 They are travelling medics who bring relief to far-flung villages.
 They are stretched thin and in need of support, now more than ever.